revk/ESP32-Flasher/README.md

 |⚫⚫⚫⚫⚫...🔵🔵🔵🔵🔵|Erasing device progress|
 |🟡🟡🟡🟡🟡...⚫⚫⚫⚫⚫|Flasher s/w upgrade progress|
 |🟡🟡🟡🟡🟡🟡🟡🟡🟡🟡|All flashing - this is target firmware upgrade checks in progress, wait a moment|

+## Updates

+If the flasher is on-line it will check for s/w update, and upgrade, and also check for updates to manifest and files.

 ## Button